metaleap/go-genmethods/gents/enums/readme.md

 except its exemplary simplicity makes it a handy starter-demo-sample-snippet-blueprint for writing new ones from scratch.)

-An instance with illustrative defaults is in `Defaults.IsFoo`.
+An instance with illustrative defaults is in `Gents.IsFoo`.

 #### func (*GentIsFooMethods) GenerateTopLevelDecls